Bars challenge AG’s opinion that video slots are gambling

 Companies operating video slot machines in Wyoming bars are challenging the attorney general's opinion that the games constitute illegal gambling.

-The vendors, Wyoming Skills LLC, argue the games include an element of skill that exempts them from state gambling laws.
+The vendors, Wyoming Skills LLC, argue the games include an element of skill that exempts the games from state gambling laws.
 After each spin, players have 15 seconds to "nudge" one reel up or down or to "swap" a logo to display a winning combination.

-However, Attorney General Michael Blonigen noted that some spins are predetermined losers and operators keep a percentage of the wagers, so the video machines are illegal gambling.
+However, Attorney General Peter Michael noted in his Dec.
+11 opinion that some spins are predetermined losers and operators keep a percentage of the wagers, so the video machines are illegal gambling.

-The Wyoming Tribune Eagle reports the vendors are asking a Natrona County judge for an injunction to prevent law enforcement from acting on Blonigen's opinion until a ruling is made.
-About 300 machines were in operation around the state.
+Michael's opinion, requested by Natrona County District Attorney Michael Blonigen, also notes a 1985 Wyoming Supreme Court ruling that said the "law is not required to be blind to, and ineffectual against, the ceaseless efforts and ingenuity of persons to circumvent the Gambling Device Act."

 $20 for 365 Days of Unlimited Digital Access